+The performances of learning models and humans on the 3 datasets are reported in Table~\ref{v7w-1}, \ref{vqa-1}, and \ref{VG-1}\footnote{We note that in Table~\ref{v7w-1}, the 4.3\% drop of the human performance on \IU+\QU, compared to Orig, is likely due to that \IU+\QU has more candidates (7 per question).
+Besides, the human performance on qaVG cannot be directly compared to that on the other datasets, since the questions on qaVG tend to focus on local image regions and are considered harder.}.

 \paragraph{Effectiveness of new decoys} A better set of decoys will force learning models to integrate all 3 pieces of information --- images, questions and answers --- to make the correct selection from multiple-choices.
-In particular, they should prevent learning algorithms from exploiting shortcuts such that partial information is sufficient for performing well on the visual QA task.
+In particular, they should prevent learning algorithms from exploiting shortcuts such that partial information is sufficient for performing well on the Visual QA task.

 Table~\ref{v7w-1} clearly indicates that those goals have been achieved.
 With the Orig decoys, the relatively small gain from MLP-IA to MLP-IQA suggests that the question information can be ignored to attain good performance.
 However, with the \IU-decoys which require questions to help to resolve (as image itself is inadequate to resolve), the gain is substantial (from 27.3\% to 84.1\%).
-Likewise, with the \QU-decoys (question itself is not adequate to resolve), including images information improves from MLP-QA (40.7\%) substantially to MLP-IQA's 57.6\%.
-Note that with the Orig decoys, this gain is smaller (58.2\% vs 65.7\%).
+Likewise, with the \QU-decoys (question itself is not adequate to resolve), including images information improves from 40.7\% (MLP-QA) substantially to 57.6\% (MLP-IQA).
+Note that with the Orig decoys, this gain is smaller (58.2\% vs. 65.7\%).